BLOG TOUR TIME! Two in one month! You guys must be in shock!

 This sounds nuts, and so up my street!
 So, as soon as I was asked to be involved in this tour, I had to get involved!
 And I am thrilled that Holly found time to write a small guest post for this tour!
 I know she must be writing the second book in this trilogy so to have this is wonderful!

 Before I hand it over to the guest post, I want to thank Holly for finding time to write this post and for Faye & Hot Key Books for asking me to be involved in this tour.
-If you want more info on Midnight Twins, check out Hot Key Books or Book Depository!
+If you want more info on Midnight Twins, check out Hot Key Books!
 Or, if you wanna say hi to Holly, she's on Twitter as @Ecarylloh!

 Now, over to Holly!